OpenShot/openshot-qt/doc/effects.rst

 Negative
 """"""""
-Negates the colors, producing a negative of the image.
+The Negative effect inverts the colors of the video, producing an image that resembles a photographic negative.
+This can be used for artistic effects, to create a surreal or otherworldly look, or to highlight specific elements within the frame.

 Object Detector
 """""""""""""""
-The Object Detector is a sophisticated tool designed to identify and track various objects throughout a video sequence.
-Leveraging an advanced deep neural network, this feature can recognize multiple object types, such as vehicles, people, animals, and more, making it invaluable for a wide range of video editing and analysis applications.
+The Object Detector effect employs machine learning algorithms (such as neural networks) to identify and highlight objects within the video frame.
+It can recognize multiple object types, such as vehicles, people, animals, and more!
+This can be used for analytical purposes, to add interactive elements to videos, or to track the movement of specific objects across the frame.

 Class Filters & Confidence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^